The Best Travel Neck Pillows

 If not, here’s the deal with it.
 The Ostrich Pillow’s internal microbeads are extremely soft, it’s surprisingly light for its size, and it fits like an astronaut helmet, a travel neck pillow and sleep mask all in one package.
 Like the SkyRest pillow, the Ostrich is mainly designed for stomach sleepers who would rest their head forward on an airplane tray table, but unlike the SkyRest, it could also be used in a regular seated position.
 There’s a bit of neck support but not as much as most side sleepers would like, though the soft exterior fabric does compensate a bit by making it comfortable to lean against the window (or the passenger next to you, if you dare).
 Beware that it does get warm in there, but if you’re a stomach sleeper that doesn’t mind looking like Deadmau5 while you snooze, this is definitely a more portable, and a more comfortable, option than the SkyRest.
 One more thing to keep in mind for the Ostrich Pillow: don’t wear it straight out of the box!
 Though Lewis doesn’t show it in the video here, when you unbox it for the first time, expect a pretty strong “new car” smell (that’s the scent of chemicals you’re smelling, by the way).
 Try to wait at least a week to get rid of that smell before throwing it over your entire head and face for a transoceanic flight.
 Final thoughts on the Ostrich Pillow: it’s too big, too difficult to wash and dry, and certainly not worth the whopping $100 investment.

 If you made it all the way down here, congratulations!
 We love writing really in-depth guides to making great travel decisions.
-If you liked the amount of detail and time put into this guide, you’ll probably appreciate our N26 Review, where I go deep on the online bank that saved me over $1,000 in my first 8 months of using them, all with no effort on my part.
+If you liked the amount of detail and time put into this guide, you’ll probably appreciate our N26 Review, where I go deep on the online bank that saved me over $1,000 in my first 8 months of using them, all with no effort on my part, or our TransferWise Review, which shows you how to get fee-free currency conversion around the world.
 Enjoy!

 Also, since so many of you have been asking us for them, here's our full list of country-specific posts outlining how to ship anything from Amazon to any country in the world.
 Our 2-step method makes it as simple as humanly possible, and takes about 3 minutes total: Austria, Bahrain, Cyprus, Denmark, Finland, Hong Kong, Hungary, Indonesia, Israel, Kuwait, Japan, Malaysia, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Sweden, Switzerland, Taiwan, Thailand, Turkey and the United Arab Emirates.